mirimsten/miriMsten/README.md

 👋 Hey there!
-I'm Miri Marmorshtein, a passionate software developer with hands-on experience in real-time systems, **AI integration**, and **scalable software solutions**.
+I'm Miri Marmorsten, a passionate software developer with hands-on experience in real-time systems, **AI integration**, and **scalable software solutions**.

 🚀 **What drives me?** Turning complex problems into elegant, efficient solutions.
 With a solid background in a wide range of technologies—**C++**, **C#**, **Python**, **React**, **Node.js**, **MongoDB**, and **SQL**—I bring versatility and creativity to every project I tackle.